Skip to main content

 Build directional graph in Grafana using Apache ECharts.
 Tutorial part 2.

-The Live Updates project is ALIVE.
-The directed graphs are built dynamically.
-We daily update the underlying data, so, at any point in time, the visualization gives the freshest possible update on our articles, releases, videos and other activities.
+The Live Dashboard is now fully operational.
+The directed graphs are generated dynamically.
+We refresh the underlying data on a daily basis so that the visualization always provides the most recent information on our articles, releases, videos, and other activities.

-Live Updated project helps us to track our activities across all mediums.
+The Live Dashboard project helps us track our activities across all mediums.

-Live Updated project helps us to track our activities across all mediums.
+The Live Dashboard project helps us track our activities across all mediums.

-The tutorial above gives a complete picture of the achieved functionality.
+The preceding tutorial provides a comprehensive overview of the implemented functionality.

-You can see all releases we published for each project.
+You can see all of the releases we've made for each project.

-Our clients gladly accepted our help in upgrading from an older version of the library.
+Our clients gratefully welcomed our assistance in upgrading from an earlier version of the library.

-In addition, Volkov Labs migrated industrial Plotly dashboards to Apache ECharts.
-We were able to keep all existing functionality and as well added all desired extra features like a custom toolbox button (to dynamically change the charts) and support of the multiple Y-axis.
+Volkov Labs also switched industrial Plotly dashboards to Apache ECharts.
+We were able to preserve all existing functionality while also adding all of the required extra features, such as a custom toolbox button (to dynamically change the charts) and multiple Y-axis support.